ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/install_solr.md

 - Exception on unsupported field types
     - Make sure to implement all field types in your installation, or to configure missing ones as [NullType](nullfield.md) if implementation isn't needed.
 - Content isn't immediately available
-    - Solr Bundle on purpose does not commit changes directly on Repository updates *(on indexing)*, but lets you control this using Solr configuration.
+    - Solr Bundle on purpose doesn't commit changes directly on Repository updates *(on indexing)*, but lets you control this using Solr configuration.
 Adjust Solr's `autoSoftCommit` (visibility of changes to search index) and/or `autoCommit` (hard commit, for durability and replication) to balance performance and load on your Solr instance against needs you have for "[NRT](https://cwiki.apache.org/confluence/display/solr/Near+Real+Time+Searching)".
 - Running out of memory during indexing
     - In general make sure to run indexing using the prod environment to avoid debuggers and loggers from filling up memory.
     - Flysystem: You can find further info in https://issues.ibexa.co/browse/EZP-25325.